j-lord/zen/README.md

 # Zen
 Zen messenger randomly constructs **random** messages to **random** people in **random** groups.

-Script should be run at random times as to show thoughtfulness and consideration.
+Script should be run at random times to express thoughtfulness and consideration.

 ### Instillation Procedure